With my imminent departure, lately I find myself thinking whether I’ve survived Jakarta since I moved here a little over 2 years ago.

 But at the end of the day, the bad outweighs the good.

 And then there’s the traffic and pollution.
 I’ve tried every mode of transportation and none can give me the peace of mind.
 From driving to using the various public transport (bus, train, taxi, ojek, Über, you name it), everything has its cons that far outweighs the pros, that staying home (= skipping things out there) has become my most preferred option.
 My friends often wondered whether I’m not stressed holing up at home almost all the time, and I can honestly say that I’m not.
-What stressing me is going through the traffic for heaven knows how long and arriving in a crowded, uncomfortable place, while feeling anxious all the time for the possible dangers that are present on the street and in public places in Jakarta.
+What stressing me out is going through the traffic for heaven knows how long and arriving in a crowded, uncomfortable place, while feeling anxious all the time for the possible dangers that are present on the streets and in public places in Jakarta.

-I’ve experienced getting my sling bag snatched from me while on a motorbike.
+I’ve experienced getting my sling bag snatched from me while I was on a motorbike.
 I’ve heard my mom told me how her bag was slit open at the market and her phone wasn’t there anymore when she realized it.
 I heard the security guards on a crowded platform repeatedly shouted, “Keep your bag in front of you, beware of thieves who will slit it open!” as the passengers were getting off the train.
 How dire was the situation that every security guards needed to shout that to the passengers, over and over again until the platform was nearly empty?

 Granted, there’s a considerably higher chance of bad things happening in any big cities in the world, but I feel that Jakarta is way worse than that.
 I take precautions by leaving most of my bank cards and ID card at home when going to/through questionable places, so if, God forbid, I lost my wallet, at least I’d still have the important things with me.
 I stay vigilant at all times, and to be honest, this is exhausting.
 There’s no moment when I could relax and be at ease when I’m out of the house.